 For a condition that is becoming more common than diabetes, there are very few people who are aware that to monitor your cholesterol, you don’t have to trundle down to your physician and prick a needle up your elbow and pay them the diagnostic fee.
-There are home cholesterol kits that can be bought off Amazon and they are fairly easy to use too.
+There are home cholesterol kits that can be bought off through online purchase and they are fairly easy to use too.

 This is very useful especially if you got too bored to head down to the clinic again and to check it once a month even though physician says once every six months is fine.
 You can look up online for home cholesterol tests and they are fairly accurate with around 95% accuracy.
 At least you can take the guesswork out of it and saves some money too.